Dulé Hill

 Karim Dulé Hill (/ˈduːleɪ/; born May 3, 1975) is an American actor.
-He is known for his roles as personal presidential aide and Deputy Special Assistant to the Chief of Staff Charlie Young on the NBC drama television series The West Wing, for which he received an Emmy nomination for Outstanding Supporting Actor in a Drama Series, and pharmaceutical salesman-private detective Burton "Gus" Guster on the USA Network television comedy-drama Psych.
+He is known for his roles as personal presidential aide and Deputy Special Assistant to the Chief of Staff Charlie Young on the NBC drama television series The West Wing, for which he received an Emmy nomination for Outstanding Supporting Actor in a Drama Series, and pharmaceutical salesman–private detective Burton "Gus" Guster on the USA Network television comedy-drama Psych.
 He also had minor roles in the movies Holes, The Guardian, and She's All That and a recurring role on Ballers.
-He joined the regular cast of Suits for seasons 8 and 9, and plays the father in the 2021 remake of The Wonder Years.
-Hill also serves as a member of the Screen Actors Guild Board of Directors.
+He joined the cast of Suits for the last 2 seasons, and played patriarch Bill Williams in the 2021 remake of The Wonder Years.
+Hill also serves as a member of the SAG-AFTRA Board of Directors.

 Early life

-Hill was born in Orange, New Jersey to Jamaican parents and was raised in Sayreville, New Jersey.
+Hill was born in Orange, New Jersey, to Jamaican parents and was raised in Sayreville, New Jersey.
 He studied ballet at a young age, and appeared in the musical The Tap Dance Kid as Savion Glover's understudy on Broadway, a part he subsequently played on the show's national tour.
 Hill graduated from Sayreville War Memorial High School in 1993, and studied business finance at Seton Hall University and acting at William Esper Studio.
 While at Seton Hall, he accepted a role on Jim Henson's CityKids.